Start 2019 Off Right – Use Your Tax Refund to File Bankruptcy

 Chapter 13 Bankruptcy

 Chapter 13 Bankruptcy is reorganization Bankruptcy and is designed for people who are trying to save something they are behind on like a house or a car OR people who make too much money and do not qualify for a Chapter 7 Bankruptcy.
 Chapter 13 Bankruptcy can last anywhere from several months up to five years.
+Chapter 13 is also available to those who are not eligible for a chapter 7 because they have filed chapter 7 within the last 8 years.

 Get Answers About Bankruptcy Now